Have you ever felt like you needed to do a digital detox?

 Step 2: If You Can’t Beat It, Delete It

-I was mindlessly scrolling through my personal Twitter account several times a day and finding myself caught in a negative feedback loop.
+I was mindlessly scrolling through my personal Twitter account several times a day and getting stuck in a negative feedback loop.

-It was hard to not believe the world was a horrible place every single day after spending more than fifteen minutes on my Twitter feed.
+After spending more than fifteen minutes on my Twitter feed, it was hard to not believe the world was a horrible place.
 I knew this, and yet I would still check.
 ALL.
 THE.
 TIME.

 It had to go.